witcherRecognition/Simple-Genetic-Algorithm/README.md

 # Simple-Genetic-Algorithm
-A simple genetic algorithm based x to the power of 2
+A simple genetic algorithm base x to the power of 2